natesilva/koa-generic-session-sequelize/README.md

 To run the test suite, clone this repository and run `npm install` in the checkout directory.
 Then run `npm test`.
 This will exercise the library against SQLite.

 To test against MySQL, PostgreSQL, or SQL Server, edit `test/session-sequelize.test.js`.
 Uncomment sections referencing those servers and enter your credentials.
-The table `_sessions_test` will be created during testing.
+The table `_sess_test` will be created during testing.